ChronSyn/ChronSyn/README.md

  - Boiled: An SSD-optimizer for steam games (2011 - 2013)
  - MoPAndBugget: An unofficial bug reporting tool for an online gaming beta (2012)

 Those projects do not have source available, and there are no plans for them to return.
-Those were the last delphi projects I worked on, and I've been focused on a Javascript ever since.
+Those were the last delphi projects I worked on, and I've been focused on Javascript ever since.

-I also write C# (Winforms) for some projects, though that is if a solution can't be built in JS (e.g. Windows projects which require a window handle).
-I have been looking into .NET Core recently.

 Though many of my projects are private or closed-source, here's a quick breakdown of some of the things I've done.